Excise tax in the United States: Historical background

-In the Napoleonic Wars and the War of 1812 the imports and tariff taxes in the United States plummeted and Congress in 1812 brought back the excise tax on whiskey to partially compensate for the loss of customs/tariff revenue.
-Within a few years customs duties brought in enough federal income to abolish again nearly all federal taxes except tariffs.
+In the Napoleonic Wars and the War of 1812, the imports and tariff taxes in the United States plummeted, and Congress in 1812 brought back the excise tax on whiskey to partially compensate for the loss of customs/tariff revenue.
+Within a few years, customs duties brought in enough federal income to abolish nearly all federal taxes except tariffs again.
 When the United States public debt was finally paid off in 1834, President Andrew Jackson abolished the excise taxes and reduced the customs duties (tariffs) in half.

 Excise taxes stayed essentially zero until the American Civil War brought a need for much more federal revenue.
-Excise taxes were reintroduced on a wider range of items and income taxes were introduced.
-Progressive activists, including the temperance movement, successfully lobbied for the 16th Amendment establishing a federal income tax in order to reduce the government's dependence on alcohol taxes for revenue.
+Excise taxes were reintroduced on a wider range of items, and income taxes were introduced.
+Progressive activists, including the temperance movement, successfully lobbied for the 16th Amendment establishing a federal income tax to reduce the government's dependence on alcohol taxes for revenue.

-By about 1916, the loans taken out during the Civil War were all paid off and the excise taxes were again set very low.
-On January 16, 1919 the 18th Amendment was passed and alcohol production, sale and transport were essentially prohibited.
+By about 1916, the loans taken out during the Civil War were all paid off, and the excise taxes were again set very low.
+On January 16, 1919, the 18th Amendment was passed, and alcohol production, sale, and transport were prohibited.
 Taxing alcohol products would have produced almost no income, given that alcohol sales and production had gone underground.
-All federal excise taxes remained essentially zero for the next ten years.
+All federal excise taxes remained practically zero for the next ten years.

-During the Great Depression (1929–1939) President Franklin D. Roosevelt and Congress started reintroducing excise taxes to increase federal income which had dropped because of the much lower incomes and the resulting lower income tax collections.
-On December 5, 1933 the 21st Amendment was ratified and alcohol production became legal again.
-The healthy excise tax on now-legal alcoholic beverages paid about one third of all federal taxes during the Great Depression.
+During the Great Depression (1929–1939), President Franklin D. Roosevelt and Congress started reintroducing excise taxes to increase federal income, which had dropped because of the much lower incomes and the resulting lower income tax collections.
+On December 5, 1933, the 21st Amendment was ratified, and alcohol production became legal again.
+The healthy excise tax on now-legal alcoholic beverages paid about one-third of all federal taxes during the Great Depression.

-Excise taxes now have become an established part of the general budget as well as the source of funds for various trusts.
+Excise taxes have become an established part of the general budget and the source of funds for various trusts.
 The U.S. has expanded the definition of items on the excise tax lists as trusts for highways, airports, vaccines, black lung, oil spills, etc. have been set up.
-These are financed by excise taxes on fuels, tickets, vaccines, coal, oil, etc.
+Excise taxes on fuels, tickets, vaccines, coal, oil, etc. finance these.